 It is also acknowledged that genetic diversity helps forests to cope with climate change and other threats.
 Indeed, genetic resources are the basis of the long-term evolutionary processes maintaining the adaptive potential of forests to environmental changes.

-The aim of the LIFE SySTEMiC project (Close-to-nature foreSt SusTainablE Management under Climate Changes) is to use the “tool” of genetic diversity to protect our forests against climate changes.
+The aim of the LIFE SySTEMiC project (Close-to-nature foreSt SusTainablE Management practices under Climate Changes) is to use the “tool” of genetic diversity to protect our forests against climate changes.
 The basic idea is relatively simple: the higher the genetic diversity of the trees in a forest, the more likely it is that some trees will have genetic characteristics that make them more adaptable to climate change, thereby increasing the resistance and the resilience of the forest system.

 Based on these premises, the main project objectives are to: